Henderson, No. 20 Boise State hang on for 31-24 win over CSU

 UP NEXT

-Boise State: Host Hawaii in the Mountain West title game Saturday.
+Boise State: Host Hawaii in the Mountain West title game next Saturday.
 The Broncos beat Hawaii 59-37 on Oct.
 12.

 Colorado State: Gear up for 2020.
 Will host Colorado on Sept.
 5.